rekalogika/rekalogika.dev/docs/file-bundle/21-entity-association-internal.md

 ## How It Works

 The storage key of the file is deterministic.
-It is determined only by the object's class name, the object's ID and the name of the property containing the file.
+It is determined only by the object's class name, the object's ID, and the name of the property containing the file.
 As long as those don't change, the key will remain the same.

 When persisting an entity, the framework will calculate the destination storage